Day 16: Death Valley

-The site itself consists of a small spring-fed pool of "bad water" next to the road; the accumulated salts of the surrounding basin make it undrinkable, thus giving it the name.
+The site itself consists of a small spring-fed pool of "bad water" next to the road; the accumulated salts of the surrounding basin makes it undrinkable, thus giving it the name.
 The pool does have animal and plant life, including pickleweed, aquatic insects, and the Badwater snail.

 Just a few miles north, along the road, on the left hand side, we visited the Devil's Golf Course, a large salt pan on the floor of Death Valley named after a line in the 1934 National Park Service guide book to Death Valley National Monument, which stated that "only the devil could play golf" on its surface, due to a rough texture from the large halite salt crystal formations.

-When we got there, the temperature was so high that we could hear all around us the sound of the crystals of salt breaking due to the heat.
+When we got there, the temperature was so high that we could hear all around us the crackling sound of the crystals of salt breaking due to the heat.
 Because of the scorching heat, we literally couldn't stand outside of the vehicle for longer than just a few minutes.

 We reached Furnace Creek Visitor Center around 1PM.
 At the entrance of the small restaurant where we had lunch on a blackboard they had written that the temperature outside, under the scorching sun, was over 145F (60C) degrees.
 There was a porch in front of the restaurant and a sprinkler was constantly on, spraying a fine mist of water, to help people cope with the heat.